greenpioneersolutions/buildreq/README.md

 --- | --- | ---
 `schema` | uses mongoose schema by default - N/A taken out for now | []
-`url` | change the default url that the routing is built with | '/api/v1/'
+`url` | change the default url that the routing is built with | '/api/v1/' `build` | change the default to false to manually mount the routing | 'true'

 ## E - Error - N/A
 ``` javascript